DracoBlue/lua-native-ssi-nginx/README.md

 to append `stale-while-revalidate=5` to each `Cache-Control` header with `max-age` greater than 0.

 Starting with Version 1.7.0: If no `Cache-Control` header is send by subrequest, it will be handled like `max-age=0`.
-There is a header called `X-Ssi-Missing-Cache-Control-Count: 2`, which makes the amount of subrequests missing a cache control header in this request.
+There is a header called `X-Ssi-Missing-CC-Count: 2`, which makes the amount of subrequests missing a cache control header in this request.
 It will also appear in the log like this:

 ```